What is dentistry?

 - Neurosciences Center

 - Rehabilitation Medicine

-We also work with the Seattle Cancer Care Alliance to provide dental services for pediatric patients undergoing bone marrow transplants.
+We also provide dental services for pediatric patients undergoing bone marrow transplants.

 Why choose Seattle Children’s Dental Clinic?

 Dentistry was one of the first specialty services offered in the early 1900s at Children’s Orthopedic Hospital (now Seattle Children’s).
 Maintaining good oral health is essential to your child’s overall health.
 Their mouth must be clean and free of infection in order to undergo many medical treatments and surgeries.